Grizzelbee/ioBroker.dysonairpurifier/readme.md

 ### 0.4.1 (2020-10-01)
  * (grizzelbee) Fix: removed unnessecary updateInterval.
 Statechanges are propagated automatically.
  * (grizzelbee) New: Added some Hot&Cool specific datafields
+ * (grizzelbee) New: Logging of from devices, when shutting down the adapter

 ### 0.4.0 (2020-09-29)
  * (grizzelbee) New: devices are now **controllable**